 - Produce and widely disseminate design guides for safe water contact infrastructure, including (but not limited to) laundry and bathing facilities.
 This will consider infrastructure using both protected water sources (e.g. groundwater) and unprotected sources (e.g. contaminated lake water).

 - Review the impact of large engineering projects on schistosomiasis risk (e.g. dams, irrigation projects) and current best practices, identifying gaps in technical knowledge.

 - Promote and support research into the topics listed above.

 - Promote the uptake of the outputs of the EWG at-scale and in as many settings/countries as appropriate.

-Current members of the GSA Engineering Working Group include representation from Imperial College London, World Vision International, University of Glasgow in the UK, Addis Ababa University, SCI Foundation, Vector Borne and NTDs Division in the Ministry of Health of Uganda, National Institute of Medical Research Tanzania, Mwanza Urban Water Supply And Sanitation Authority, Ibandan University of Nigeria and the NALA Foundation.
+Current members of the GSA Engineering Working Group include representation from Cranfield University, Stanford University, Imperial College London, World Vision International, University of Glasgow in the UK, Addis Ababa University, Unlimit Health, Vector Borne and NTDs Division in the Ministry of Health of Uganda, National Institute of Medical Research Tanzania, Mwanza Urban Water Supply And Sanitation Authority, Ibandan University of Nigeria and the NALA Foundation.